 MIDEQ is funded for five years (February 2019 – February 2024) with the objective of securing additional funding in one or more countries in the Global South to continue the work after this time.

-MIDEQ receives additional funding from:
+MIDEQ also receives additional, complementary funding from: